-Congratulations on becoming a student representative.
-This is a great role, with lots of opportunities for you to develop your skills and employability.
+Many congratulations on becoming a student representative.
+This is an important role, which brings with it lots of opportunities, not only for you to develop your academic skills and boost your employability, but also to represent your fellow students and peers.